- Free Parent-to-Parent (P2P) Phone Support across Canada

 - Limit your own substance use

 You need to learn about addiction.
 Addiction is a disease; it is not a moral failing.
 It is not a lack of willpower.
-Without education, you may blame your child or yourself for their illness.
+Without this education, you may blame your child or yourself for their illness.
 You may feel shame or guilt and be less likely to get help.

 You need to learn about drugs.
 If your loved one is addicted to:

-- Marijuana – you do not need to worry about overdose except with edibles.
+- Cannabis — you do not need to worry about overdose except with edibles.
 Long term heavy use can cause a medical condition with severe vomiting which is relieved by hot showers.
 It is addictive but not a gateway drug.
 It is far safer than synthetic marijuana like K2 and Spice which are illegal in Canada.
 Driving while high doubles crash risk.

 - Illegal substances or opioids — you need to get a naxolone kit and learn how to use it

 - Alcohol or benzodiazepines — stopping cold turkey can kill them